tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  -------

  The idea is to create a simple, floss and light-weight weather forecast app with a focus on home screen widgets that uses open data from the Deutscher Wetterdienst (DWD) and that does not track the users.

- Tiny Weather Forecast Germany does not use any third-party libraries.

  FAQ
  ---